wis/modern-Frontend-Web-Development-degree/notes/serverless/serverleess.md

 - Functions Scale Independently (down to 0 if needed)
 - Functions are Isolated from one another
 - Stateless/ephemeral
-- More closely maches your traffic pattern and User behavior (some functions executed a lot, some a little)
+- More closely matches your traffic pattern and User behavior (some functions executed a lot, some a little)